 Call lists and directories display the BLF status for existing entries.
+When you configure BLF/SpeedDial buttons, the presence entity displays as a speed dial on the device of the watcher.

-You must configure BLF/SpeedDial buttons so the presence entity displays as a speed dial on the device of the watcher.
 For presence-supported SIP phones, you can configure directory numbers or SIP URIs as BLF/SpeedDial buttons.
 For presence-supported SCCP phones, you can only configure directory numbers as BLF/SpeedDial buttons.
-The BLF value does not have to be on the cluster.